kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

 ### Increase partition size for vagrant
-Even though we specified the disk size in the Vagrantfile to 150GB, we require some further steps to liberate this space.
+Even though we specified the disk size in the Vagrantfile to be 150GB, we require some further steps to liberate this space.
 Steps are based on: https://nguyenhoa93.github.io/Increase-VM-Partition/

 In the VM, we check the disk size with